tsmuse/codelikeadesigner/basics.md

 	</div>

 ###### `<p>` (Paragraph)
-The paragraph tag is very similar to the <div> tag, but it has some padding built into it to make text readable.
+The paragraph tag is very similar to the `<div>` tag, but it has some padding built into it to make text readable.
 You use it to break up paragraphs of text.

 	<p>
 		World’s shortest paragraph.
 	</p>

 ###### `<a>` (Anchor)
 The anchor tag makes hyperlinks, what most people just call links.
 This is an important distinction to make because there is a link tag and it links code together.
 If you’re having a hard time keeping them straight, just think about this tag creating “*a* link.”
 This tag has an important attribute to memorize, mainly the destination of where the hyperlink leads to.
-That attribute is called “href” which stands for hyperlink-reference and you’re just going to have to live with the name that doesn’t make sense anymore.
+That attribute is called “href” which stands for hypertext-reference and you’re just going to have to live with the name that doesn’t make sense anymore.

 	<a href=“http://www.codelikeadesigner.com”> some link text </a>
 ###### `<img>` (Image)
-The image tag thankfully does exactly what it’s name implies, it places an image in your page.
-It even has two friendly named attribute that you need to remember: src (source of the image aka where the image file is) and alt (the alternate text to display if the image can’t be loaded.)
+The image tag, thankfully, does exactly what it’s name implies, it places an image in your page.
+It even has two friendly named attribute that you need to remember:
+* src —— source of the image aka where the image file is
+* alt —— the alternate text to display if the image can’t be loaded.

 Remember that image tags are self-closing.

 	<img src=“someGif.gif” alt=“this is a gif of kitties”/>

 There are a lot more tags, but we’ll cover them as we’re talking about different design techniques.

 #### Cascading Style Sheets (CSS)
 Because nothing in this world is easy, you can’t just use HTML to create a website anymore.
 If you want to make it look like more than just text on a page, you have to use another programming language to do that (actually, you have to use more than one.)
 CSS is the language of styles.
-While you can put your  CSS into your HTML file, that is generally frowned upon, and so we’re going to just put ours into a separate file.
+While you can put your  CSS into your HTML file, that is generally frowned upon.
+So we’re going to just put ours into a separate file.
 Creating a CSS file is really easy.
 Create a new text file and then add:

 	@charset “utf-8”;